 The piece was featured on Rightmove and This Is Money, where it earned 137 comments, as well as the government’s ‘Housing Matters’ magazine.
 Facebook and Twitter versions of the graphic got 65,000 and 174,000 clicks respectively.

-8. Establish clear visual guidelines
+8. Establish clear visual content guidelines

-Last but by no means least, it’s essential to work to visual content guidelines.
+Last but by no means least, it’s essential to work to content guidelines.
 This applies to all sectors, but especially for finance companies, where brand control and consistency is crucial in maintaining customer trust.

-Having a set of visual guidelines is also helpful for internal brand teams and agencies alike, making the content creation process simpler, faster and more likely to comply with brand and legal standards.
+Having a set of content guidelines is also helpful for internal brand teams and agencies alike, making the content creation process simpler, faster and more likely to comply with brand and legal standards.
 Plus, it ensures that all of your content hangs together effectively, wherever it’s published.

 Example: Money Advice Service infographic guidelines